Advertisement

 Submit Your Application

-Contact City of Glendale Housing Authority directly at (623) 930-3719 to request an application.
-Applications are always free — never pay anyone to apply on your behalf.
+Apply directly through the official City of Glendale Housing Authority portal.
+Applications are free — never pay to apply.

 After You Apply